top of page

 NOTE to reader: All companies have been selected by Caroline Lagergren, founder Expand To Spain, without any outside interference, based on what kind of innovation and people drive actual societal change for the better.
 We also try to dig up the lesser-known diamonds.

-By Caroline Lagergren, founder of Expand To Spain
+Created by Caroline Lagergren, founder of Expand To Spain

 --> Do you agree or disagree?
 I always write with the intention to provide an international perspective, based on 6+ years of following Spain's innovation ecosystem.
 All constructive thoughts, opinions and suggestions are greatly appreciated in the comment section below.